Web Developer Resume Example

 I always highlight my highest degree first, like a Bachelor’s in Computer Science or a coding bootcamp certificate.
 This shows I have the technical foundation employers look for.

 You want to include your graduation year, school name, and any coursework related to JavaScript or web development.
-If your GPA is 3.5 or higher, add that too.
+If your GPA is 3.5 or higher, add that too—and consider attaching a cover letter to showcase your motivation.

 There are lots of ways to stand out.
 Listing relevant online courses, workshops, or study abroad experiences gives your background a modern edge.
 This helps hiring managers see your drive.